A ruined old home in Shingal (Sinjar) following war with the Islamic State.

 Why do groups fight, and why do they choose specific forms of fighting?

 What strategies prove most effective in helping those affected by violent conflict heal their wounds and live more at peace?

-Under the leadership of James Robinson, The Pearson Institute can become the intellectual home for anyone who works on or cares about these critical global issues.
-We are mobilizing the best minds and the most innovative approaches and methodologies to get to the roots of violent conflict.
+Under the leadership of James A. Robinson, The Pearson Institute provides an intellectual home for those dedicated to these critical global issues.
+By mobilizing the best minds and employing the most innovative approaches and methodologies, The Pearson Institute is dedicated to understanding the roots of violent conflict.

 Connecting Research and Policy

-Through The Pearson Global Forum, we’re bridging the gap between research and policy by convening academics and policymakers to discuss how evidence-based public policies can help prevent and resolve conflicts.
+Through The Pearson Global Forum, we’re bridging the gap between research and policy by convening academics and policymakers to discuss how evidence-based policies can help prevent and resolve conflicts.

 We equip new generations of conflict scholars and policymakers with the skills they need to ask relevant questions, challenge the status quo, and design solutions that work.